-We need good examples, there are so many elements in this one action and as a result there will be so many different self-interest groups fighting against this combination of positive changes in culture in the future, it won't happen without some support from government, and more policy than monetary support; would need to get buy in from media; this is key to the whole process.
+- We need good examples; there are so many elements in this one action and as a result there will be so many different self-interest groups fighting against this combination of positive changes in culture in the future, that it won't happen without some support from government, and more policy than monetary support;

+- Would need to get buy in from media;

+- This is key to the whole process.

-Yes!
-We are setting this up in Eindhoven, and we are open to collaborations across the world to compare results and best practices; anything like this will help society evolve, although I think a good deal of it will happen naturally over time; this level of detail and concern for potential audiences appears to have more possibility for success than the preceding initiative; seeing more of them portrayed and explained in media could be quite helpful to spur imaginations and confidence that these things are possible; this can be important when trying to integrate technology into society, to see groups who really care about these issues; technology to augment human capacity rather than replace humans, yes, also show incredible beauty of humanity in order to implement smart augmented reality; this would be a more modern way of initiating action, good, but stimulate critical and analytical minds with human empowerment otherwise it is manipulation rather than helping people to understand; expand the operation of the Corporation for National and Community Services; important, but only in a peripheral sense; a world-wide commitment and extensive resources to accomplish all this will be hard to get started under 20 years and then it will take another 20 or 30 years to implement these changes around the world.
+- Yes!
+We are setting this up in Eindhoven, and we are open to collaborations across the world to compare results and best practices; - Anything like this will help society evolve, although I think a good deal of it will happen naturally over time; - This level of detail and concern for potential audiences appears to have more possibility for success than the preceding initiative; - Seeing more of them portrayed and explained in media could be quite helpful to spur imaginations and confidence that these things are possible; - This can be important when trying to integrate technology into society, to see groups who really care about these issues; - Technology to augment human capacity rather than replace humans yes, also show incredible beauty of humanity in order to implement smart augmented reality; - This would be a more modern way of initiating action, good, but stimulate critical and analytical minds with human empowerment otherwise it is manipulation rather than helping people to understand; - Expand the operation of the Corporation for National and Community Services; - Important, but only in a peripheral sense; - A worldwide commitment and extensive resources to accomplish all this will be hard to get started under 20 years and then it will take another 20 or 30 years to implement these changes around the world.

-Suggested Action 10: Invent ways to reduce social isolation of tele-workers and youth (teens are increasingly suffering from depression and increased self-harm and suicide due to excessive use of cell phones and social media).
+Suggested Action IO: Invent ways to reduce social isolation of tele-workers and youth (teens are increasingly suffering from depression and increased self-harm and suicide due to excessive use of cell phones and social media).

-Use apps which give you all the solutions around your home to join a group of people who also need companionship; this can also be done using machine learning; ICTs influence "social isolation" but social values are what cause human behaviors; loneliness and isolation are a cultural problem that is exacerbated by tech use, but there may be ways to alleviate such feelings with help from technology and awareness; social isolation can be exacerbated by cyberbullying; de-humanization has been a meme with all new technologies.
+- Use apps which give you all the solutions around your home to join a group of people who also need companionship; - This can also be done using machine learning; - ICTs influence "social isolation" but social values are what cause human behaviours; - Loneliness and isolation are a cultural problem that is exacerbated by tech use, but there may be ways to alleviate such feelings with help from technology and awareness; - Social isolation can be exacerbated by cyberbullying; - De-humanization has been a meme with all new technologies.

-Awards and attention to good practices to alleviate social isolation; promote responsible use, see South Korea's programs to counter cyber addicts; reduce it through cultural activities, possibly aided by technology; if done at the community level, it is possible, and broad scale dissemination and implementation along the lines of the US's First Lady's Cyberbullying initiative internationally.
+- Awards and attention to good practices to alleviate social isolation; - Promote responsible use; see South Korea's programs to counter cyber addicts; - Reduce it through cultural activities, possibly aided by technology; - If done at the community level, it is possible and broad scale dissemination and implementation along the lines of the U.S.'s First Lady's Cyberbullying initiative internationally.